Asiedu13/former-js/README.md

 </div>
 ```
+You can add former utility classes to further customize your container - [Utility Classes]()

 # Utitlity Classes
 Utility Classes on Former JS help with basic styling and responsiveness for your project.
 They include properties such as backgrounds, colors, border-radius, box-shadows, text-shadows and more.